 The most obvious aspect of deck maintenance is regular brushing with a good quality, stiff broom.
-It is important to keep the timber deck free from debris such as dead leaves and other build-up such as moss dirt.
+It is important to keep the deck free from debris such as dead leaves and other build-up such as moss or dirt.
 Ensure that you brush under furniture and plant pots too.
-Moving your plant pots every so often or using small “feet” to allow for air to circulate underneath and ensure easy drainage can also be a sensible action to care for your timber deck.
+Moving your plant pots every so often and using small “feet” to allow for air to circulate underneath and ensure easy drainage is also a sensible action to care for your timber deck.

 Unless a deck is painted with a stain, the original colour of the timber used will fade gradually when exposed to the elements.
 Whether your deck is made from a deeply coloured hardwood or the more mellow hues of a softwood species it will fade over time to a pleasant grey.
 However, using a clear water repellent coating as part of your deck maintenance will help to prevent fading.

 Timber is a natural product and as your deck timbers weather, small cracks are likely to appear on the surface of the boards.
 These are caused by the intermittent wetting and drying of the wood and are part of the character of wood.
 They have no structural effect whatsoever.
 This natural ageing process can be slowed by the use of a clear water repellent coating.